-EDUC 2096 - Internship in Education (2-4 cr)
+EDUC 2096 Internship in Education 2-4 cr

 This internship course explores careers and training in a supervised work setting.
 Combines theory with field experience in schools and similar educational sites.
 Students spend approximately 2.5 hours per week per credit on the job, complete academic work and meet with faculty.
 Students may earn 2 to 4 credits per semester, with a maximum of 8 credits in any one discipline.
 Prerequisite: Previous coursework in Education and Consent of instructor and consent of the Center for Experiential Education.
 Offered: Fall, Spring.

-EDUC 2101 - Educational Technology (3 cr)
+EDUC 2101 Educational Technology

-This course is designed to provide opportunities to explore and develop skills in using current technology platforms, software, and formats; demonstrating the current best practices of using technology as a tool to enhance learning; integrating technology in today's kindergarten through twelfth-grade classrooms; and raising awareness of technological accessibility tools that could meet the needs of students with impairments or disabilities.
+This course is designed to provide opportunities to explore and develop skills, using current technology platforms, software and formats; demonstrate the current best practices of using technology as a tool to enhance learning; integrating technology platforms in today's kindergarten through twelfth-grade classrooms; and raising awareness of technological accessibility tools that could meet the needs of students with impairments or disabilities.
+A grade of C or higher is required in EDUC 1101 in order to register for this course.

-Prerequisite: EDUC 1101.
+Prerequisite: EDUC 1101 (C or higher).
 Offered: Fall, Spring.

-EDUC 2222 - Multicultural Education and Human Relations in Schools (3 cr)
+EDUC 2222 Multicultural Education and Human Relations in Schools

-Introduces pre-service teachers to core concepts and approaches to multicultural education including issues related to student, family, and community diversity based on culture, language, race, class, gender, sexual identity, and disability.
+Multicultural Education and Human Relations in Schools, introduces pre-service teachers to core concepts and approaches to multicultural education including issues related to student, family, and community diversity based on culture, language, race, class, gender, sexual identity, and disability.
 Issues discourses, hierarchy of education with regards to privilege, equity and access to high quality education are topics addressed as students use knowledge of their life experiences and those of diverse students in urban and rural public schools and learn culturally and linguistically responsive classroom strategies.
 Emphasis is placed on demonstrating the multicultural competence required of all successful teachers working with today's diverse youth.
+A grade of C or higher is required in EDUC 1101 in order to register for this course.

-Prerequisite: EDUC 1101.
+Prerequisite: EDUC 1101 (C or higher).
 Offered: Fall, Spring.

-EDUC 2223 - Foundations of Instruction (2 cr)
+EDUC 2223 Foundations of Instruction 2 cr

-Foundations of Instruction will allow students to apply their knowledge of cognitive, moral, social, emotional and physical development, and individual variations to instructional strategies and learning activities.
+Foundations of Instruction will allow students to apply their knowledge of cognitive, moral, social, emotional and physical development, and individual variations, to instructional strategies and learning activities.
 Students will be able to create appropriate lessons and learning activities given the levels of development of children.
+A grade of C or higher is required in EDUC 1101 in order to register for this course.

-Prerequisite: EDUC 1101.
+Prerequisite: EDUC 1101 (C or higher).
 Offered: Fall, Spring.

-EDUC 2331 - Professional Practice and Design of Individual Education Programs (2 cr)
+EDUC 2331 Professional Practice and Design of Individual Education Programs 2 cr

-This course will introduce teacher candidates to different aspects of being a special educator, including writing Individual Education Program plans, working collaboratively, addressing strategies for working with paraprofessionals, and developing an understanding of collaboration, including co-teaching in the classroom to assist student learning.

-Prerequisite: EDUC 1101, EDUC 2408.
+This course will introduce teacher candidates to different aspects of being a Special Educator, including writing Individualized Education Program plans, communicating and working collaboratively, addressing strategies for working with paraprofessionals, and developing an understanding of collaboration, including co-teaching in the classroom to assist student learning and communicating effectively with parents and co-teachers.
+A grade of C or higher is required in EDUC 1101 and EDUC 2408 in order to register for this course.
+Prerequisite: EDUC 1101 (C or higher) EDUC 2408 (C or higher).
 Offered: Fall, Spring.

-EDUC 2408 - Individuals with Diverse and Exceptional Needs (4 cr)
+EDUC 2408 Individuals with Diverse and Exceptional Needs 4 cr

-This course is designed to provide an introduction and overview of the characteristics and educational needs of children and youth with diverse and exceptional needs in all schools.
-The course introduces students to the language of Special Education in Minnesota.
+Individuals with Diverse and Exceptional Needs is designed to provide an introduction and overview of the characteristics and educational needs of children and youth with diverse and exceptional needs in all schools.
+The course introduces students to the language of Special Education used in Minnesota.
+A grade of C or higher is required in EDUC 1101 and PSYC 1109 in order to register for this course.

-Prerequisite: EDUC 1101 and PSYC 1109.
+Prerequisite: EDUC 1101 (C or higher) and PSYC 1109 (C or higher).
 Offered: Fall, Spring.